 Choose at least four supportive field courses outside of the Department of Sociology; 12 credits minimum.
 Other courses not listed in the University Catalog may be considered as appropriate; please see our sociology advisor to discuss how to have other courses reviewed.

 Suggested Sociology Electives

-Check out these sociology electives that pair well with this sub-plan.
-Please note that not all courses are offered in both spring and fall semester.
+Check out these sociology electives that pair well with each sub-plan.
+Please note that not all courses are offered in both spring and fall semesters.